Kong/docs.konghq.com/app/konnect/gateway-manager/configuration/config-store.md

 {vault://mysecretvault/secret-name/snip}
 ```

+{:.important}
-> **Important:** The Konnect Config Store stores secrets at the Control Plane (CP) level, and secret references are resolved before sending the configuration to the Data Planes (DPs).
+> **Important:** The Konnect Config Store stores secrets at the Control Plane level, and secret references are resolved before sending the configuration to the Data Planes.
-Because of this behavior, it is currently not possible to use Konnect Config Store secrets directly in Lua code via the Kong PDK, for example.
+Because of this behavior, you can't use Konnect Config Store secrets directly in Lua code via the Kong PDK, for example.

 ## Supported fields